An Adventurous 3 Day Auckland Itinerary

 One Tree Hill also has the second-highest volcanic peak in Auckland.
 The peak's most notable feature is its obelisk, which serves as a memorial to the Maori.
 Before you reach the obelisk, you'll come across the park's bronze statue of a Maori warrior.
 In addition, One Tree Hill Domain, on which the hill stands, has an observatory, restaurants, and gardens to explore and enjoy.

-☂️ Explore One Tree Hill with a tour
+☂️ Explore One Tree Hill on a tour

 Cornwall Park